There’s a language we’re all fluent in without realising it:

 …then we use those insights to create messaging that makes YOUR product or service more visible and desirable to them.

-Here’s how I’m doing that for a handful of growing businesses over the coming months.
+Here’s how I’m doing that for a handful of growing businesses this year.

 PS – got a favourite TED talk on communication or marketing?
 I’d love to watch it!